Zswap

 zswap is a Linux kernel feature that provides a compressed write-back cache for swapped pages, as a form of virtual memory compression.
-Instead of moving memory pages to a swap device when they are to be swapped out, zswap performs their compression and then stores them into a memory pool dynamically allocated in the system RAM.
-Later writeback to the actual swap device is deferred or even completely avoided, resulting in a significantly reduced I/O for Linux systems that require swapping; the tradeoff is the need for additional CPU cycles to perform the compression.
+Instead of moving memory pages to a swap device when they are to be swapped out, zswap compresses them and then stores them in a memory pool dynamically allocated in the system RAM.
+This way, writeback to the actual swap device is deferred or even completely avoided, resulting in a significantly reduced I/O load for systems that require swapping; the tradeoff is the need for additional CPU cycles to perform the compression.

 As a result of reduced I/O, zswap offers advantages to various devices that use flash-based storage, including embedded devices, netbooks and similar low-end hardware devices, as well as to other devices that use solid-state drives (SSDs) for storage.
-Flash memory has a limited lifespan due to its nature, so avoiding it to be used for providing swap space prevents it from wearing out quickly.
+Flash memory has a limited lifespan due to its nature, so avoiding using it as swap space extends its lifespan.

 Internals

-zswap is integrated into the rest of Linux kernel's virtual memory subsystem using the API provided by frontswap, which is a mechanism of the Linux kernel that abstracts various types of storage that can be used as swap space.
-As a result, zswap operates as a backend driver for frontswap by providing what is internally visible as a pseudo-RAM device.
-In other words, the frontswap API makes zswap capable of intercepting memory pages while they are being swapped out, and capable of intercepting page faults for the already swapped pages; the access to those two paths allows zswap to act as a compressed write-back cache for swapped pages.
+zswap is integrated into the Linux kernel's virtual memory subsystem using the API provided by frontswap, which is a kernel mechanism that abstracts various types of storage that can be used as swap space.
+As a result, zswap operates as a backend driver for frontswap by providing a pseudo-RAM device that is exposed internally.
+In other words, the frontswap API allows zswap to intercept memory pages while they are being swapped out, and to intercept page faults for the already swapped pages; the access to those two paths allows zswap to act as a compressed write-back cache for swapped pages.

-Internally, zswap uses compression modules provided by the Linux kernel's crypto API, which makes it possible, for example, to offload the compression tasks from the main CPU using any of the hardware compression accelerators supported by the Linux kernel.
-The selection of the desired compression module can be performed dynamically at the boot time through the value of kernel boot parameter zswap.compressor; if not specified, it selects the Lempel–Ziv–Oberhumer (LZO) compression.
-As of version 3.13 of the Linux kernel, zswap also needs to be explicitly enabled by specifying value 1 for the kernel boot parameter zswap.enabled; however, it can be enabled by default when configuring the kernel with CONFIG_ZSWAP_DEFAULT_ON=y, or it can be enabled at any point via the sysfs interface:
+Internally, zswap uses compression modules provided by the Linux kernel's crypto API, which makes it possible, for example, to offload the compression tasks from the main CPU to any hardware compression accelerators supported by the Linux kernel.
+The selection of the desired compression module can be performed dynamically at boot time through the kernel boot parameter zswap.compressor; if not specified, it selects the Lempel–Ziv–Oberhumer (LZO) compression.
+As of version 3.13 of the Linux kernel, zswap also needs to be explicitly enabled by setting the kernel boot parameter zswap.enabled; however, it can be enabled by default when configuring the kernel with CONFIG_ZSWAP_DEFAULT_ON=y, or it can be enabled at any point via the sysfs interface: